bartoszOsn/FuzzTeeth/readme.md

 ![FuzzTeeth's window's screenshot](docs/window.png)

 What makes this plugin quite unique, is the way that it distorts audio.
-Instead of relaing on making shape of the wave more square-like, it also makes it look like it whould have "teeth" (hence the name).
+Instead of relying on making shape of the wave more square-like, it also makes it look like it would have "teeth" (hence the name).
 This aproach gives a lot of new harmonics to the signal, making it "robot - like".

 This plugin sounds great applied on guitar.